Web hosting and domain registration are two parts of running a website. But it’s important to understand the difference and the use cases.

 Your registrar will host your domain, but not your web host, in a sense.
 A domain does nothing on its own.
 Registration gives you the right to “point” your domain anywhere you want with name servers.
 You can tell it to redirect to another website – but generally, you’ll want it to direct browsers to your website… on your hosting account.
 You can find out more in Domain Names, the title explained.

 Web hosting is an account on a web server that “hosts” your website files.
 If you don’t have a domain “pointed” to your hosting account, you can access it with a string of numbers in an IP address.
 While you can technically build your own server at home, most people buy a hosting plan from a web hosting service.
+For beginners, you can read more about it here the popular hosting services that you can choose from.

 A hosting company is a business that has a set of pre-configured servers that it rents out based on different hosting plans.
 They will usually include instructions on how to “point” your domain to your hosting account.
 They will also provide instructions for software to build and manage your website.
 You can find out more in Website Hosting, the title explained.
 But there are usually a few other terms that confuse the issues.